Return to Schools and Early Learning & Childcare Settings FAQs

 My child/ren are not entitled to free school meals but normally have a school dinner.
 Will school dinners be available?

 Children in primary who are not eligible for a free school meal should bring a packed lunch from home.
+Packed lunches are also available to buy.

 My circumstances have changed.
 How can I apply for the free school meal and footwear and clothing grant?